BIIFSweden/Digitizing-historical-range-maps/data/scanned_maps/README.md

-This dataset contains two examples of digitized pages with 4 maps per page.
+This dataset contains two examples of scanned pages with 4 maps per page.